-FUN An R function to be applied to each dendrogram node, typically working on its attributes alone, returning an altered version of the same node.

-... potential further arguments passed to FUN.

-how one of c("pre.order", "post.order"), or an unambiguous abbreviation.
-Determines if nodes should be evaluated according to an preorder (default) or postorder traversal.
+Χ An object of class "dendrogram".
+FUN An R function to be applied to each dendrogram node, typically working on its attributes alone, returning an altered version of the same node. potential further arguments passed to FUN. how Character; one of c("pre.order", "post.order"), or an unambiguous abbreviation.
+Determines if nodes should be evaluated according to a preorder (default) or postorder traversal.
 See details for more information.